-Yet again Bolton Wanderers have been issued with another winding up petition.
-It really is time they sorted out their taxes!!!
+It really is time that Bolton Wanderers sorted out their taxes!!!

 Today they stood in court, to try and fend off another winding up petition from HMRC...the result?
 Two weeks to pay the unpaid bill, or else they suffer serious threat of liquidation.